Why is everyone quitting, and how do I know whether it’s time to leave my job?

 He urged caution when using that power and suggested looking for ways to minimize the disruption your departure might cause.

 Even if the position didn’t meet expectations, there may be aspects for which you can express gratitude.
-If the job was difficult, for example, note what you learned from overcoming those challenges?
+If the job was difficult, for example, note what you learned from overcoming those challenges.
 A simple “thank you” can go a long way toward easing your departure.

-If you want to go above and beyond to keep a positive relationship with your (soon to be former) employer, consider making yourself available to offer advice even after you leave.
+If you want to go above and beyond to keep a positive relationship with your soon-to-be-former employer, consider making yourself available to offer advice even after you leave.
 Doing so may be a sacrifice on your part, but it allows you to keep the door open for better opportunities there in the future.